Faculty Development Committee

 - Initiate, support and implement a variety of development activities for faculty such as workshops, exchanges, leaves, and grants;

-- Continue to implement the Faculty Development Grant
+- Continue to implement the Faculty Development Grant Program by:

 - publicizing and eliciting proposals;